|Unit Name||Computer Aided Design and Manufacturing|

 Bloom’s Level 5

-3. Formulate a design using standard software tools to create assemblies, conduct clearance checks, produce and analyse motion simulations and generate photorealistic rendering
+3. Adapt to a standard software tool to create assemblies, conduct clearance checks, produce and analyse motion simulations and generate photorealistic rendering

 Bloom’s Level 6